NCC’s Tall Grass Prairie Natural Area protects Canada’s only population of endangered Poweshiek skipperling. (Photo by NCC)

 In recent years, NCC staff have been closely monitoring Poweshiek numbers, since most of the Canadian population lives on NCC owned or co-managed properties in the Manitoba Tall Grass Prairie Preserve (TGPP).
 Here are the ways NCC is protecting the Poweshiek:

 - Protect and manage the high quality tall-grass prairie that the species depends on.

 - Work with cattle farmers to sustainably manage Poweshiek sites.

 - Carry out annual surveys of Poweshiek skipperling populations in Manitoba.

-- Support the development of a captive breeding program for the species.
+- Support the development of a captive rearing program for the species.

-- Coordination of efforts amongst Canadian Poweshiek Skipperling conservation agencies and experts
+- Coordination and engagement in recovery efforts among Canadian and American Poweshiek skipperling conservation agencies and experts.

-- Raising public awareness though Weston Tall Grass Prairie Interpretive Centre displays, an interpretive poster, and public presentations
+- Raising public awareness through Weston Tall Grass Prairie Interpretive Centre displays, an interpretive poster and public presentations.

 Help protect habitat for prairie species like the Poweshiek skipperling by making a donation to the Nature Conservancy of Canada.